How to recover your phone data

 iOS: All of your pictures are saved to your iCloud account, which is easily accessible on any computer browser by signing into it right here.

 Just like how you would recover your photos, all your contacts can be backed up to a cloud service.

 Android: When you first set up your Android phone, you would have had to sign into a Google account to continue.
 If you accepted the necessary permissions, then your contacts would also be backed up by the same Google account.
 To regain access to them, sign into it right here to see your full contact list again.

 iOS: Recovering your contacts from an iPhone are just as easy, but do require a few more steps:

 1. Go to iCloud.com and sign in with your Apple ID.

 2. Once signed in, click the Settings icon.

 3. Scroll down to the Advanced section and click Restore Contacts.

 4. You will be shown a list of previously made archives.
 Find the date of an archive that should still have your contacts list intact and click Restore.

 See?
 The prospect of losing your phone access doesn't have to seem so bleak.
-You can still stay connected, and find the things that matter most to you.
+You can still stay connected and find the things that matter most to you.
 Have any questions, or need clarification?
-Simply drop them in the comments below!
+Drop them in the comments below!